top of page

 Results and Review Questionnaire

-In the following year (2024), you will receive the results of our collective analysis.
+In 2024/2025, you will receive the results of our collective analysis.
 Additionally, you will have the opportunity to provide feedback through a final review questionnaire.

 Manuscript Phase